Michelin-Starred Restaurants in Fukuoka That Welcome Families: A Curated Family Dining Guide (2026)

 A black sports car with a spoiler.
 (Photo by Alban on Unsplash)

-If you’re staying in Fukuoka long-term and have kids, you’ll probably want a car eventually — for hospital runs, weekend Aso/Yufuin trips, costco hauls.
-International driving permits are valid only 1 year; after that, you need a Japanese license.
-This guide walks you through the conversion process (gaimen kirikae) at the Fukuoka License Center, what … Read more
+If you’re staying in Fukuoka long-term and have kids, you’ll probably want a car eventually — for hospital runs, weekend Aso and Yufuin trips, or Costco hauls.
+(For the bigger picture of settling in, see our complete guide to living in Fukuoka with kids.)
+International driving permits are valid for only 1 year.
+After that, … Read more

 Opening a Japanese Bank Account as a Foreign Resident: Family Guide for Fukuoka (2026)